A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Using the model for tracking motion capture data

-We selected the following data of the female subject \emph{VP05} in the dataset: one recording that contains repeated consonant-vowel combinations of the consonants \textipa{[f, s, S, \c{c}, x, K, m, n, N, l]} and the vowel \textipa{[u]}.
-Furthermore, we used a recording of the German translation of the ``The Northwind and the Sun'' passage, a standard specimen in phonetic research \citep{ipahandbook1999}.
-We see that we are facing the task of registering dynamic speech data of an unknown speaker that also contains new phonemes.
+We selected the following data of the female subject \emph{VP05} in the dataset: one recording that contains repeated consonant-vowel combinations of the consonants [f, s, ʃ, ç, x, ʁ, m, n, ŋ, l] and the vowel [u].
+Furthermore, we used an \ac{ema} recording of the German translation of the ``Northwind and the Sun'' passage, a standard specimen in phonetic research \citep{ipahandbook1999}.
+To combine this \ac{ema} data with our model, we had to register dynamic speech data of an unknown speaker containing new phonemes, which is a significant challenge.
+However, we want to point out that the phonetic inventories of the English and German languages are very similar.
+Thus, we think that the pose subspace of our tongue model should be compatible with motion capture data originating from producing German speech.

-The raw \ac{ema} data was prepared as follows: first, we smoothed the data to dampen any high frequency measurement noise.
+The raw \ac{ema} data was prepared as follows: first, we smoothed the data to dampen any high-frequency measurement noise.
 Afterwards, we removed rigid motion originating from head movements by using the three reference coils of the \ac{ema} data that were attached to suitable positions on the head.
 Finally, we used the palate shape and the bite plane of the subject to rigidly align the data to our tongue model in a semi-supervised way.

 For our experiments, we chose the 3 coils that were placed at the tongue tip, the tongue blade, and the tongue dorsum, which lay roughly in the mid-sagittal plane of the tongue.
-We normalized this data, \ie, we projected the positional data into the mid-sagittal plane to guarantee this mid-sagittal property.
+We normalized this data, specifically, we projected the positional data into the mid-sagittal plane to guarantee this mid-sagittal property.